What are stretch marks?

 - Stomach area

 - Upper arms

 What causes stretch marks?

 Stretch marks are the result of a sudden stretching of the skin; your body grows faster than your skin can keep up with it.
 When there is constant stretching from pregnancy or sudden weight gain, it creates tears in the skin.
 This type of scarring happens when the skin cannot bounce back after a period of rapid growth.
 Basically, the connecting fibers in the dermis overstretch and break.
 Our skin is elastic to an extent, which is why many people have stretch marks.
 Stretch marks are red or purple when they first appear due to blood vessels showing through the tears in the dermis.
 They eventually fade to a silvery, white, or glossy appearance.

 - Rapidly gaining and losing weight

 How many treatments will it take?

 The best results occur when your stretch marks are relatively new, within a few weeks after delivery.
 At this time, the stretch marks are a pink/red color.
-It takes multiple laser treatments to actively improve the collagen remodeling.
-We’ve found that from three to five treatments usually achieves the best results.
+It takes multiple laser treatments to actively improve collagen remodeling.
+We’ve found that from three to five treatments usually achieve the best results.
 Treatments are spaced from 6-8 weeks apart for optimal results.